mktsy/Spa_Booking_fastAPI/README.md

 # MongoDB:

 8. In this section, we'll wire up MongoDB and configure our API to communicate with it.
+9. You can use MongoDB Atlas by going to the file in folder database and delete comment in line 6 and comment line 7 and follow Warning: 2)

 # Motor Setup:

-9. Next, we'll configure Motor, an asynchronous MongoDB driver, to interact with the database.
+10. Next, we'll configure Motor, an asynchronous MongoDB driver, to interact with the database.
-10. Back in the server folder, we add the database connection info to "server/database/" and add the database.
+11. Back in the server folder, we add the database connection info to "server/database/" and add the database.
 For ex. "user_database.py"

 # Database CRUD Operations

-11. Start by importing the ObjectId method from the bson package at the top of the "user_database.py" file.
+12. Start by importing the ObjectId method from the bson package at the top of the "user_database.py" file.
-12. Next, add each of the following functions for the CRUD operations, you'll see in the file "user_database.py, spa_database.py, spa_booking_database.py"
+13. Next, add each of the following functions for the CRUD operations, you'll see in the file "user_database.py, spa_database.py, spa_booking_database.py"

 # CRUD Routes

-13. In this section, we'll add the routes to complement the database operations in the database file.
+14. In this section, we'll add the routes to complement the database operations in the database file.
 You'll see in the "routes" folder ex. "user_route.py"
-14. Next, wire up the user_route in server/app.py.
+15. Next, wire up the user_route in server/app.py.

 # Create

-15. Back in the routes file, add the following handler for creating a new user.
+16. Back in the routes file, add the following handler for creating a new user.

 # Read

-16. Moving right along, let's add routes to retrieve all users, spas and a single user, spa.
+17. Moving right along, let's add routes to retrieve all users, spas and a single user, spa.

 # Update

-17. Next, write the individual route for updating the user data.
+18. Next, write the individual route for updating the user data.

 # Delete

-18. Finally, add the delete route.
+19. Finally, add the delete route.

 # JWT Authentication

 - JWT Handler
-19. In this section, we'll create a JWT token handler and a class to handle bearer tokens.
+20. In this section, we'll create a JWT token handler and a class to handle bearer tokens.
 You'll see in the "server/auth" folder.
-20. The JWT handler will be responsible for signing, encoding, decoding, and returning JWT tokens.
+21. The JWT handler will be responsible for signing, encoding, decoding, and returning JWT tokens.
 In the "/serverauth" folder, in a file called "auth_handler.py"
 - JWT Secret and Algorithm
-21. Next, create an environment file called .env in the base directory
+22. Next, create an environment file called .env in the base directory
-22. In .env file
+23. In .env file
     - secret=please_update_me_please
     - algorithm=HS256
-23. Back in "auth_handler.py", add the function for signing the JWT string.
+24. Back in "auth_handler.py", add the function for signing the JWT string.

 # User Registration and Login

-24. Moving along, let's wire up the routes, schemas, and helpers for handling user registration and login.
+25. Moving along, let's wire up the routes, schemas, and helpers for handling user registration and login.